Over the Hedge: Production

-Initial development

-Over the Hedge originally began development at 20th Century Fox Animation, when studio head Chris Meledandri was impressed by the comic strip's humor and acquired the rights to the strip.
-Meledandri then hired the screenwriting team of Jeffrey Price and Peter S. Seaman, best known for writing Who Framed Roger Rabbit, Doc Hollywood and How the Grinch Stole Christmas, to write the script for the project, which was initially set up at Fox Animation Studios.
-However, Fox Animation Studios shut down in 2000 following the disappointing performance of its second and final film Titan A.E., prompting Fox to put the film in turnaround.
-It was picked up one year later by DreamWorks Animation under the leadership of its co-founder and CEO Jeffrey Katzenberg, with Len Blum, Lorne Cameron, David Hoselton, and Karey Kirkpatrick replacing the original screenwriters.
-Kirkpatrick was also promoted to co-direct the film with Tim Johnson.

 Casting

 Bill Murray and Harold Ramis were initially considered as the voices of RJ and Verne, respectively.
 In July 2002, Jim Carrey was announced to co-star in the film as RJ, with Garry Shandling as Verne.
 However, Carrey dropped out in October 2004 and was replaced by Bruce Willis, although some of the former's lines remained.
-Gene Wilder was offered a role in the film as well, namely an owl named Norbert, but he turned it down, and said character was ultimately scrapped.
-Nick Nolte was extended a role as Vincent, the main antagonist, which he accepted; Nolte did extensive research on bears to provide the ideal tone and inflections to his character.
+Gene Wilder was offered a role in the film as well, namely an owl named Norbert, but he turned it down, and that character was ultimately scrapped.

 Animation

+Production officially began on July 15, 2002.
 While production was based at DreamWorks' Glendale campus, a satellite crew working out of the Pacific Data Images studios helped with additional animation, effects, and lighting support.

 Music

 The soundtrack for the film was released on May 16, 2006, by Epic Records.
 Rupert Gregson-Williams composed the original score while Hans Zimmer served as an executive music producer and Ben Folds contributed three original songs, along with a rewrite of his song "Rockin' the Suburbs" and a cover of The Clash's "Lost in the Supermarket".

-For the Japanese and Korean dubs of the movie BoA provides the voice of Heather the opossum and sings the theme songs, "KEY OF HEART" for the Japanese release, and "People Say" for the Korean release.
+For the Japanese and Korean dubs of the movie, BoA provides the voice of Heather the opossum and sings the theme songs, "KEY OF HEART" for the Japanese release, and "People Say" for the Korean release.